 Progress Dialogs to change the text that's loading and make sure you handle missing inputs correctly.

-sample code or other people's capsules.
-If using a template, make sure the content is original.
+sample code or other capsules.
+If using a template, ensure the content is original.